Rønne: History

 A further setback occurred in April 1658 when, in the midst of the Dano-Swedish war, Denmark ceded Bornholm to Sweden under the Treaty of Roskilde.
 The occupation was however short-lived as the Swedes were overcome by the local population in December of the same year.

 In 1834, Rønne Town Hall was built on the Store Torv, the town's main square.
 This important building was the centre of administration in Rønne and Bornholm for many years, and the island's courthouse and jail were there.

 At the end of World War II, on 7 and 8 May 1945, the town was bombed by Soviet aircraft when the commandant of the German occupying forces refused to surrender.
 The air raid destroyed 212 houses, but only ten civilians were killed, the population having been alerted in advance.
 Although the rest of Denmark had been liberated on 4 May, the Soviets occupied Bornholm on 9 May, sending the Germans back to Germany.
-The Soviet Union did not leave until 5 April 1946 when an agreement was reached with the Danish authorities and the island finally came under Danish rule once more.
+The Soviet Union did not leave until 5 April 1946 when an agreement was reached with the Danish authorities, and the island finally came under Danish rule once more.

 Most of the houses in Rønne were destroyed or damaged by the bombs and it took several years to rebuild the town, retaining its traditional architecture, quaint streets and half-timbered houses.
 The Swedes contributed 300 timber houses to the town while the rest of Denmark including Greenland and the Faroes raised the considerable sum of 8 million Danish kroner to help rebuild the town.

 Geography

 Climate

-Climate is temperate Oceanic climate (Cfb) with balanced temperatures year round.
-Island's climate allows local variety of common fig trees, Bornholm's Diamond, to thrive in locality lying far out of its normal habitats.
+Rønne's climate is a temperate oceanic climate (Cfb) with balanced temperatures year round.
+The island's climate allows local variety of common fig trees, Bornholm's Diamond, to thrive in the locality, lying far out of its normal habitats.